Knowing where you’re going to sew and organizing your sewing supplies are important parts of successful sewing experiences.

-In a perfect world, you’d be able to leave your sewing machine and other supplies out when you have to stop working on a project.
+In a perfect world, you’d be able to leave your sewing machine and other supplies out even when you’re not working on a project.
 For many, that just isn’t possible.
-So thinking outside the box may be important as you create sewing space in your home.
+So thinking outside the box may be important as you create a sewing space in your home.

 The time you spend on sewing will depend on what else is going on in your life.
 You may be able to sew every day, once or twice a week in the evenings, or every other weekend.
 More than likely, the time you’re able to spend on sewing will vary from week to week and project to project.

 Will you be a weekend sewer?
 Maybe the kitchen table is where you can create your pop-up sewing space.
 You set it up for a couple of days then put everything away during the week.

 If you’re able to sew several times a week, consider finding a spot in the corner of a room where you can set up your machine and supplies and leave it all out as you work on a project.
 You’ll enjoy sewing so much more if you don’t have to set up your sewing area every time you want to sew.